How does this differ from library school?

 Do I get some kind of documentation when I complete a course?

 Yes, you get a “Certificate of Completion.”
-About four weeks after the end of a course, assuming you have passed it, you will get an email with a link to the PDF.
-We also offer printed certificates suitable for framing, both for individual courses and our longer certificate programs.
+About five weeks after the end of a course, assuming you have passed it, you will get an email with a link to the PDF.
+We also offer printed certificates suitable for framing, both for individual courses and our longer certificate programs, free of charge.

 How long will I have access to the materials?